 Dental crowns, which look like tooth-shaped caps, are protective coverings placed over damaged or weakened teeth.
 Crowns are used to restore the shape, size, strength, and appearance of your tooth.
 They are custom-made to fit over an entire visible portion of your tooth, extending from the gumline.

-What is involved in a dental crown procedure?
+What is involved in a dental crown procedure in Singapore?

 In general, dental crown fabrication involves the following steps:

 Evaluation and preparation: your dentist will examine your tooth to assess its condition and determine if a crown is an appropriate treatment.
 If so, they will prepare your tooth by removing any decayed or damaged portions and reshaping it to accommodate the crown.

 Digital scan or impression: a digital scan/impression of your prepared tooth is taken to create a custom-made crown that fits your mouth perfectly.
 The digital scan/impression is sent to a dental laboratory where the crown will be made.